haiz/tqueue/README.md

 This is helpful when you have a lot of data to processing.

 Asume that you have a large list of item to process.
-You need to write a consumer to put items to queue one by one.
+You need to write a producer to put items to queue one by one.

 Workers will get data from queue then process it.
 Putting data to queue should be quicker then processing it.